+As with other climate change issues, since 2008 Ferrovial has a Steering Committee formed by directors of Q&E business units whose responsibilities are to discuss, make decisions, establish requirements and review results on behalf of the Group.
+The Committee is formed by directors that form part of the Board of Directors in each business division.
 Their participation is essential, as they are acquainted with business environment and stakeholders related to their business areas.
-Occasionally, these members invite other participants whose knowledge is important in decision making process.

-The Committee meets quarterly or more frequently if necessary, making full use of video conference facilities with the aim of reducing CO2 emissions arising from traveling of its participant.
-Members of Q & E Steering Committee are managing all environmental issues of their business, including climate change, on daily basis.
+The Committee meets quarterly or more frequently if necessary, making full use of video-calls facilities with the aim of reducing CO2 emissions arising from traveling.
+Members of Q&E Steering Committee are managing all environmental issues of their business, including climate change, on daily basis.

-The decisions and actions of the Q & E Steering Committee arise from the implementation of the Corporate Responsibility policy that is determined by the Board of Directors to the implementation of decisions agreed.

-The director of HSQE of Ferrovial is the president of the Steering committee and he is the person in charge to transmit to the CEO and the Board of Ferrovial issues related to climate change.
+The decisions and actions of the Q&E Steering Committee arise from the implementation of the Corporate Responsibility policy that is determined by the Board of Directors to the implementation of decisions agreed.
+The Sustainability director of Ferrovial is the president of the Steering committee and he is the person in charge to transmit and work directly with the CEO and the Board of Ferrovial in all climate change related issues.

-In the decision-making process following aspects are taken into account:assetments of the climate change related risk, requirements of countries in which Ferrovial operates, recommendations of governmental bodies and organizations, emission reduction commitment, mitigation and adaptation measures, the success of measures taken, analysis of new contracts and new business opportunities, etc. The Q &E Steering Committee has the power to implement decisions agreed.
+In the decision-making process following aspects are taken into account:assessments of the climate change related risk, requirements of countries in which Ferrovial operates, recommendations of governmental bodies and organizations, emission reduction commitment, mitigation and adaptation measures, the success of measures taken, analysis of new contracts and new business opportunities, etc. The Q&E Steering Committee has the power to implement decisions agreed.
 If these decisions require further investment by the business unit, each business unit is in charge of its implementations.